Partial Feedback Online Learning: Related Works

 Our work connects to several lines of research in online learning under adversarial sequences and limited feedback.
 In full-information online classification, combinatorial/sequential dimensions provide sharp characterizations of learnability and optimal rates: the Littlestone dimension was introduced by \citet{littlestone} in the realizable mistake-bound setting, and the agnostic minimax-regret viewpoint was developed in \citet{bendavid2009agnostic}, with broader links to sequential complexity frameworks such as sequential Rademacher complexity and related minimax analyses \citep{rakhlin2011online,rakhlin2015sequential}.
 Multiclass online learning exhibits additional subtleties; classical structural results relate learnability and ERM-style principles \citep{daniely2011littlestone}, and the gap between full-information and bandit feedback has been quantified via the price of bandit information \citep{daniely2013price}.
 Recent work has obtained sharp characterizations even for unbounded label spaces in the full-information model \citep{hanneke2023multiclass} and in the bandit-feedback model via bandit-specific sequential dimensions \citep{raman2024multiclass}.
 Closest in spirit to our setting is online learning with set-valued feedback, where the environment reveals the entire acceptable set each round and one predicts any label in the set; this model was recently characterized via tailored dimensions and exhibits separations between deterministic and randomized learnability \citep{onlinelearningsetvaluefeedback}.
-Our partial-feedback protocol can be viewed as a further weakening of supervision: only one correct label is revealed while evaluation is still with respect to an unobserved set, placing it in the broader landscape of partial-information online learning such as adversarial bandits \citep{auer2003nonstochastic} and partial monitoring \citep{bartok2014partialmonitoring}, but with an observation structure that is not a direct loss-revealing signal.
+Our partial-feedback protocol is strictly weaker in terms of supervision: only one correct label is revealed while evaluation is still with respect to an unobserved set, placing it in the broader landscape of partial-information online learning such as adversarial bandits \citep{auer2003nonstochastic} and partial monitoring \citep{bartok2014partialmonitoring}, but with an observation structure that is not a direct loss-revealing signal.
+This also bears some resemblance to online learning with hidden or only partially revealed feedback structure, where the learner cannot fully exploit the information pattern available to the environment~\citep{fdbkgraph,sideobservation}.
 Another related thread studies whether minimax-optimal performance can be achieved by proper or otherwise restricted predictors; recent work provides combinatorial characterizations of minimax in $0/1$ games with simple predictors \citep{hanneke2021proper}, and related progress studies refined rates in nonparametric online learning \citep{daskalakis2022fast} as well as randomized Littlestone-type notions for optimal prediction \citep{filmus2023randomized}.
-Finally, in the batch setting, ambiguous/partial-label supervision has been studied theoretically, e.g., learning from candidate label sets \citep{cour2011partial} and single-positive multi-label learning where each instance is annotated with only one relevant label \citep{xu2022onepositive}; our problem is distinct in being adversarial and sequential with strictly weaker feedback---the learner observes only one revealed correct label while performance is evaluated against an unobserved valid-label set---which motivates new shattering notions and a minimax-regret characterization tailored to this protocol.
+Finally, in the batch setting, ambiguous/partial-label supervision has been studied theoretically, e.g., learning from candidate label sets \citep{cour2011partial} and single-positive multi-label learning where each instance is annotated with only one relevant label or other partial information \citep{xu2022onepositive,partialmultilabellearning}; our problem is distinct in being adversarial and sequential with weaker feedback---the learner observes only one revealed correct label while performance is evaluated against an unobserved valid-label set---which motivates new shattering notions and a minimax-regret characterization tailored to this protocol.